SpacehuhnTech/WiFiDuck/README.md

 1. Copy one of the existing layouts files, like [locale_us.h](https://github.com/spacehuhn/WiFiDuck/blob/master/atmega_duck/locale_us.h).
 Preferably one that is close to your keyboard layout, it will save you time!
-2. Rename the file and it's variables to your language code.
+2. Rename the file and its variables to your language code.
 For example:
 `locale_xx.h` -> `locale_de.h`,
 `ascii_xx` -> `ascii_de`,